bazelbuild/bazel-website/designs/index.md

 ### Create a Pull Request

 The author creates a PR to add the document to [the design index](https://github.com/bazelbuild/proposals).
-If the proposal is a markdown file, the file is added in the same PR.
+If the proposal is a Markdown file, the file is added in the same PR.
 Otherwise, the PR only adds a link.

 When possible, the author [chooses a lead reviewer](#how-to-choose-a-lead-reviewer).